 A number of NHS organisations across the country have been chosen as “vanguards” to work through some new models of care for health services.

 At NHS England we want patients and the public to be at the heart of everything we do.
 To help achieve this we have developed a framework for patient and public participation in primary care commissioning.
-The framework is a guide for primary care commissioners, in NHS England and Clinical Commissioning Groups (CCGs), on how to involve patients and the public in the commissioning of primary care services.
+The framework is a guide for primary care commissioners, in NHS England and integrated care boards, on how to involve patients and the public in the commissioning of primary care services.

 More information on patient and public involvement can be found on the national pages of the NHS England website.